ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 What happens if a new goal is sent before the current one finishes?
    It depends on the action server's implementation.
-   The Turtlesim server aborts the current goal when it receives a new one, but a server could also reject the new goal or queue it.
+   The Turtlesim server aborts the current goal when it receives a new one, but a server could also reject the new goal or defer it.
    Do not assume every action server aborts the current goal automatically.
+   See :doc:`About actions <../../../About-Actions>` and the `Actions design article <https://design.ros2.org/articles/actions.html>`_.

 Can an action be cancelled from either side?
    Yes.
    The client can cancel a goal at any time.
-   The server can also choose to abort a goal, for example when it receives a conflicting new goal.
+   The server can also abort a goal, for example when its implementation replaces a running goal with a new one.

 What is the structure of an action type?
    An action type has three sections separated by ``---``: the goal (sent by the client), the result (returned when the action completes), and the feedback (streamed while the action is running).